9 Fun Swimming Pools in Sonoma County

 Morton's Warm Springs Resort, with 22 acres nestled into a bucolic setting of forested hills and a lively creek, is located in Sonoma Valley about four miles from Glen Ellen's village center.
 The property's geo-thermal mineral springs, once sacred to the local Wappo Indians, remain accessible today in three mineral spring pools; water averages between 82-84°, and pool depth ranges from 4.5 to 9 feet.
 The pool area is furnished with comfortable chaises, lifeguards are on duty, and you can safely store your possessions in shower room lockers.

-To enter, just buy a one-day pass (they range from free for infants 2 to $12 for Adults over 18).
+One-day admission is $12 for adults (ages 18-64); $10 for teens (13-17) and seniors (65+); $6 for kids (3-12); and free for infants 2 and under (with swim diaper).
 While there you can also enjoy Morton's hiking and biking trails, the baseball field, beach volleyball courts, and other sports areas.
 There are also plenty of picnic and BBQ sites.

 Film director Coppola wasn't exaggerating when he described his Geyserville winery as a 'wine wonderland.'
 With a design influenced by Copenhagen's Tivoli Gardens amusement park--and awesome views guaranteed to take your breath away--the family-friendly winery is all about having fun.
 Aside from various wine-tasting venues, you'll find two connected swimming pools (they total 3,600 square feet) bordered by European-style cabines with showers, a sunbathing terrace, a movie gallery, a performing arts pavilion and a park with game tables and bocce courts.